microsoft/code-with-engineering-playbook/code-reviews/faq.md

 ### Possible actions you can take:

 - Add a rule for PR turnaround time to your work agreement.
-- Setup a slot after the standup to go through pending PRs and assign the ones that are inactive
+- Setup a slot after the standup to go through pending PRs and assign the ones that are inactive.
-- Dedicate a PR review master who will be responsible to keep things flowing by assigning or notifying people when PR got stale
+- Dedicate a PR review master who will be responsible to keep things flowing by assigning or notifying people when PR got stale.
-- Use tools to better indicate stale reviews - [Customize ADO - Task Boards](./process-guidance/customize-ado.md#task-boards)
+- Use tools to better indicate stale reviews - [Customize ADO - Task Boards](./process-guidance/customize-ado.md#task-boards).

 ## Reviewing a complex PR on GitHub can be hard, is there a more integrated way?